canonical/opensearch-operator/docs/tutorial/3-enable-encryption.md

 TLS is enabled by integrating Charmed OpenSearch with the [Self Signed Certificates Charm](https://charmhub.io/self-signed-certificates).
-This charm centralises TLS certificate management consistently and handles operations like providing, requesting, and renewing TLS certificates.
+This charm centralizes TLS certificate management consistently and handles operations like providing, requesting, and renewing TLS certificates.

 In this section, you will learn how to enable security in your OpenSearch deployment using TLS encryption.